The long-term effects of autonomous cars on land use, access and travel

 Autonomous vehicles are a major world trend which will significantly impact Australian communities.
 Current research is focused on autonomous vehicle technology and short-term benefits (reduced crashes, congestion relief).
 This project explores long-term disruptive effects with a focus on land use and travel impacts to ensure wider social, economic and environmental impacts are better managed.
 Findings from this project will help Australian cities prepare for the long-term disruptions of autonomous vehicles.

-The project will commence in 2020/1 for a period of three years.
+The project will commenced in 2022 for a period of three years.
 The research will include:

 - Primary research using stated preference methods to estimate a value of travel time in AV’s to generate an accessibility calculation function